bad64/BadLED/README.md

 # How to use

-* Download the Gerber files that you need, order the PCBs from wherever you want (or make them yourself if you can)
+* Download the Gerber files that you need, order the PCBs from wherever you want (or make them yourself if you can/want to)
 * Download the desktop application (when it becomes available) and launch it
+* Pick a button
 * Assign RGB values to be used when the button is pressed and not pressed
-* Repeat steps 2 and 3 as much as necessary
+* Repeat steps 2 to 4 as much as necessary
 * Upload and make your fightstick visible from outer space

 # And if I want to scrutinize every byte of your code instead of downloading precompiled stuff ?

 Go ahead !
 I won't stop you.
-The desktop app is set up to be compiled from a Python virtual environment.
+The desktop app is set up to be compiled from a Python virtual environment, though nothing prevents you from running it as-is.

 # (Probable) FAQs: